 Here is how to get started!

-- Glue – You’ll definitely want to glue on the top!
+- Glue – You’ll definitely want to glue the top!

 - Colored water